channeng/Gmailer/README.md

     Link <http://www.myfamily.com>
 ```
-To see the package in action, set your gmail credential as env vars and execute `example.py`
+To see the package in action, set your gmail credential as env vars and execute: `example.py`

 ##Templates and styling
 - Email templates should be named "email.html" and kept within the following directory: `mailer_module/html_generator/template`